-- To define the process for staff to provide language assistance services to patients and/or surrogate decision-makers with language or communication barriers to ensure quality patient care to the patients. - To ensure that all 00000LEP patients and surrogate decision-makers are able to understand their medical conditions and treatment options. - Effective communication is important in the provision of patient care services in every area of the hospital.
-Considerations for determining the appropriate model for the delivery of interpreter services when needed will include the critical nature of the clinical interaction, availability inperson interpreters and of the technology to allow for telephonic interpreters.
-Other factors such as the shortest wait times for patients and clinicians and the most cost-effective use of personnel and contracted agencies will also be considered. - Certain departments/services within Chinese Hospital shall designate required-bilingual positions if the service area serves a large proportion of patients from a single language group other than English. - Please see Appendix A for the definition of some common health care interpreting terms, including those used in this policy. - Chinese Hospital provides language assistance services to patients/surrogate decision-makers, who are Limited English Proficient (LEP), in their primary language or have interpreter services available to them within a reasonable time, at no cost to patients, during the delivery of all significant healthcare services. - Mechanisms for the provision of interpreter services and language access support at Chinese Hospital are available to all clinical areas of hospital inpatient and outpatient services during the hours of operation.
+- Effective communication is important in the provision of patient care services in every area of the hospital.
+Considerations for determining the appropriate model for the delivery of interpreter services when needed will include the critical nature of the clinical interaction, availability in-person interpreters and of the technology to allow for telephonic interpreters.
+Other factors such as the shortest wait times for patients and clinicians and the most cost-effective use of personnel and contracted agencies will also be considered. - 2.
+Certain departments/services within Chinese Hospital shall designate required-bilingual positions if the service area serves a large proportion of patients from a single language group other than English. - 3.
+Please see Appendix A for the definition of some common health care interpreting terms, including those used in this policy.